CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY GOALS.July.2017

-The starting point for big bang cosmology is infinitely dense and infinitely hot.
-Within this website the opposite is true.
-This very simple, mathematical model of the universe begins with the infinitesimals, Planck Length and Planck Time, and the very small units of Planck Mass and Planck Charge.
-Doubling each value over and over again, 67 times before reaching the CERN-scale, creates a very smooth, initially-simple, homogeneous universe that quickly becomes exquisitely-complex.
-This group holds that these 67 doublings, steps or notations are the foundations that give rise to our physical universe.
+The starting point for big bang cosmology is infinitely dense and infinitely hot and assumes everything for all time is compressed, then explodes.
+We believe the opposite is true.
+Our very simple, mathematical model of the universe begins with the infinitesimals, Planck Length and Planck Time, and the relatively small unit of Planck Mass and the ever-so-small Planck Charge.
+Doubling each value over and over again, 67 times before reaching the CERN-scale, creates a very smooth, initially-simple, homogeneous universe that quickly becomes exquisitely complex.
+Our little group holds that these 67 doublings, steps or notations are the foundations that give rise to our physical universe.

 Though hardly-known among the scholarly community, this skeletal model has well-over 1000 calculations, all simple mathematics to study.
-Called the Big Board-little universe Project and Quiet Expansion, spacetime is redefined in terms of light symmetry and continuity.
+Called the Big Board-little universe Project for secondary schools and the Quiet Expansion within cosmology, spacetime is redefined in terms of light, symmetry and continuity.
 Its backdoor is a pathway between the finite and infinite.
 The first moment of creation is still happening now.
 Each notation of the total of 202 notations is actively defining the universe.
-So, in that regard, Turok and his group are correct, it is perpetual, but Camber and his group would say, “It is not a bang.”
+So, in that regard, Turok and his group are correct, it is perpetual, but we say that it does not start with a bang.

-The Quiet Expansion model has just 202 doublings.
+This model has just 202 doublings.
 The first moment of creation is Notation #1.
-The first second of creation is between notations 143 and 144.
-The present day, current hour, and this very second is within the 202nd notation.
+That notation is of such an infinitesimal duration, it won’t be until 144th notation that the processing can be measured in seconds.
+The present day, current hour, and this very second is within the 202nd notation (which is over 10.9816 billion years).
 In this model, everything is necessarily related to everything.
 Continuity-and-symmetry become the penultimate.

-This simple mathematical model is a scripting program to outline the big bang epochs, yet there is no bang per se.
+Mathematically-integrated View of the Universe: This simple mathematical model is a scripting program to outline the big bang epochs, yet there is no “bang” per se.
 It defines a natural inflation that is 100% predictive.
 It mimics cellular reproduction.
 It includes everything for all time and in all space.
 Simple, elegant, comprehensive, it is a basic mathematical platform that appears readily to incorporate and support all other mathematics that define the Standard Model of Cosmology (Lambda-CDM model).
 It will take some work, but the Standard Model of Particle Physics should be supported as well.

 That is enough, but then, it does so much more.
 It opens up possibilities and probabilities.
 While still infinitesimal, it creates space for philosophies (even ethics), and the mind (even sleep).
 It gives homogeneity and isotropy a platform.
 It also gives dark matter and dark energy a foundation.
 And, most importantly, it redefines the infinite in ways that might open dialogues about universals and constants, the ultimate and eternal, first within the sciences, then between science and philosophy, then between science and religion, and maybe even between different religions.